Implementing the Robust Design in RMark

 [1] 0 0 1 0 0 1 0 0 1 0 0 1 0 0 1 0 0

-Always verify the length: it must equal (n_primary * n_secondary) - 1.
+Always check the length: it has to come out to (n_primary * n_secondary) - 1.

 Code